ivaldi/brimir/README.md

 Incoming email
 --------------
 Incoming emails can be posted to the tickets url.
-A script like this should
+First make a script like this:
-work:

-    $ cat /etc/aliases
+    #!/bin/bash
+    exec curl --data-urlencode message@- https://yourbrimirurl.com/tickets

+Save it in `/etc/postfix/brimir.sh` for example.

+Next, create an alias in your `/etc/aliases` file like this:

     brimir: "|/bin/bash /etc/postfix/brimir.sh"

-    $ cat /etc/postfix/brimir.sh
-    #!/bin/bash
-    exec curl --data-urlencode message@- https://yourserver.com/tickets
+Now sending an email to brimir@yourmailserver.com should start curl and post the email to your brimir installation.

 License
 -------